kmadel/blog/content/posts/cicd-with-kubernetes/building-docker-images-with-kubernetes.md

 Or more specifically, building container images without the Docker daemon.
 So

 ### Kaniko
+Kaniko is a tool that is capable of building Docker images without the Docker daemon.

 #### Kaniko with AWS and the ECR
-The Kaniko instructions tell you to create a Kubernetes secret for your `~/.aws/credentials` but many, if not most, organizations don't allow you to use aws credentials this way.
+The Kaniko instructions tell you to create a Kubernetes secret for your `~/.aws/credentials` but most organizations don't allow you to use AWS credentials this way.

 Use kube2iam
 With kops you can add additional IAM policies to be applied to all Kubernetes nodes.